Monk parakeets, also known as Quaker parrots, are known for their intelligence, comical and charming personalities.

 Many of these states will have pet Quakers euthanized if they are found.

-It’s advisable to check with the “U.S Fish and Wildlife Service,” as well as local laws to ensure that it is illegal to have a monk parakeet as a pet so that neither you or your pet get in trouble.
+It’s advisable to check with the “U.S Fish and Wildlife Service,” as well as local laws, to ensure that it is illegal to have a monk parakeet as a pet so that neither you nor your pet gets in trouble.

-Many monk parrots have lost their homes due to plenty of reasons and are ready to be adopted.
+Many monk parrots have lost their homes for many reasons and are ready to be adopted.
 Reach out to the nearest bird adoption agencies for information on how to get one of these active companions.

-Monk parakeets, similar to other parrots, would pluck out their feathers if neglected.
+Like other parrots, Monk parakeets would pluck out their feathers if neglected.
 They require verbal and physical stimulation and would self-mutilate if they get bored.

-If you can spare the time and patience to care for your bird, they would bounce back to being cheerful almost immediately.
+If you can spare the time and patience to care for your bird, they will return to being cheerful almost immediately.
 Monk parakeets are relatively easy to rehabilitate when compared to other parrots.

 They become happy when shown love and attention.
 Do you have enough love to share your parrot?

 They adore being petted in the head and enjoy cuddling.
-They can get very vocal when they have their owners on sight.
+They can get very vocal when they have their owners in sight.

 These intelligent birds are very entertaining and are considered little clowns.
 They can even put multiple phrases together to get a message across.

-Mimicking sounds and sometimes singing are some of the amusing things these little clowns can cheer you up with.
+Mimicking sounds and sometimes singing are amusing things these little clowns can cheer you up with.
 They can also get sassy, which plays well into their personality.

 How loud your monk parakeets get is very subjective.
-While some owners arrested for the fact that their monk parrot is too noisy, others say it’s a tranquil bird.
+While some owners are arrested for their monk parrot being too noisy, others say it’s a tranquil bird.
 Indeed, monk parrots are little radios and would have a good show if you have more than one of them in a place.

-They aren’t like other parrots that give ear-piercing screams, but they aren’t shy to call out every now and then.
-Despite how loud they can be, many owners say their noise is very tolerable.
+They aren’t like other parrots that give ear-piercing screams, but they aren’t shy to call out now and then.
+Many owners say their noise is tolerable despite how loud they can be.

 Monk parrots are known to be incredibly voracious eaters, and their diet should copy the vegetables, fruits, and nuts they get in the wild.